aschonely83/shipping-app/README.md

 Thanks for checking it out!
 I hope you will find it useful.

-Usage To use this app, just clone, run rake db:migrate and then run shotgun.
-Everything should be set up.
+To use this app, bundle install and then run shotgun.